-Even the terminology is different -- in Europe, the term "toilet" more closely coordinated to the American term "bathroom" in that it encompasses all elements of the room.
-Understanding the differences between American and European toilets can prepare you for your overseas adventure and help avoid any bathroom confusion.
+Even the terminology is different — in Europe, the term "toilet" is more closely coordinated to the American term "bathroom" in that it encompasses all elements of the room.
+Understanding the differences between American and European toilets can prepare you for your overseas adventure and help prevent any bathroom confusion.

 Types of European Toilets

 In smaller European villages or residential areas, however, you may find a squat toilet.
 Squat toilets are essentially holes in the ground or floor that are covered by a flat platform for placing your feet.
 Instead of sitting, you're expect to squat over the hole while going to the bathroom.
 Though some modern squat toilets feature a flushing mechanism, others require you to pour water down the hole using a provided bucket.

-European toilets typically utilize a washdown flushing system in which water inside the toilet is forced out through water flowing from the rim of the bowl.
+European toilets typically utilize a wash-down flushing system in which water inside the toilet is forced out through water flowing from the rim of the bowl.
 The neck of the toilet hole tends to be larger so there is less of a chance of clogs, but the bowls may require more frequent cleaning from any leftover residue.

 Dual flush toilets feature two flush buttons mounted on the tank or nearby wall of the toilet.
-Pressing one button uses less water and force than pressing both, which is usually reserved for times when there is significant waste in the bowl.
+Pressing one button uses less water and force than pressing both, which is usually reserved for times when there is a significant amount of waste in the bowl.
 Dual flush toilets are valued in Europe because they positively impact water conservation efforts as users can opt for a single-flush rather than a full-flush.

 Sanitation and Design